ivanklak/theory/README.md

 **lifecycle methods** - can be ddefined as the series of methods that are involked in different stages of the components existanse.

+**REST**

+`REST` - Representatinal State Transfer - a set of rules that define how a programmer can organize the writing of a server-side web application code so that all systems can easily exchange data and the application can be scaled.

+`RESTful` - the service is written according to all REST rules - it is an application that provides a list of URLs with which the server can accept requests such as: GET, PUT, POST, DELETE or OPTIONS.
+Using the URL, the service understands which data to work with and which objects to get or update or delete.

+**HTTP**

+`HTTP` - agreement on the format of text files that go between the server and the client - this allows you to make requests through the browser and exchange information in the request body.

+`HTTPS` - this is the same thing, but the information is encrypted.
+The site must receive an **SSL certificate**.

+`HTTP method` is **idempotent** if a repeated identical request has the same effect without changing the state of the server.

+Idempotent mothods: GE, PUT, DELETE, OPTIONS non-idempotent mothod: POST - a repeated call can, for example, place an order on the website 2 times.

+OPTIONS - description of connection parameters - we can find out which query methods the server supports.

+**CORS**

+`CORS` - Cross-Origin Resource Sharing - a technology that **uses additional headers** to allow a user agent to get **permission to access resources from a server** on a domain other than what the site is currently using.